DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/Data-Anonymization/Anonymization.md

 # Data Anonymization
 ## Data Anonymization Overview

-Data Anonymization is a process that allows for information to be scrambled post a database copy or restore from a production into a sandbox environment.
-The process can assist in protecting sensitive or personal information like names, bank accounts, addresses and more from people that should or do not require visibility of sensitive data.
-The process can be used to protect data and confidentiality but still allow necessary third parties access to your environment.
+Data Anonymization is a process that allows for information to be scrambled post a database copy or when restored from a production into a sandbox environment.
+The process can assist in protecting sensitive or personal information like names, bank accounts, addresses and more from people who should or do not require visibility of sensitive data.
+The process can be used to protect data and confidentiality but still allow necessary third parties-access to your environment.

 ### Setup Data Anonymization

+Data Anonymization has a separate Feature Key from Core extensions Core Extensions can be enabled via Feature management Enable the following feature in D365 Feature management:

+- Core extensions

+If the above feature is not visible, press **Check for updates** to refresh the feature management list.

-Data Anonymization is available under the Organization administration menu once the Core extensions feature has been enabled.
+Data Anonymization is available under the Organization administration menu once the Core Extensions feature has been enabled.

 The **Data anonymization parameters** page is used to ensure production values are safeguarded.
 The production URL is entered into the parameters form to prevent any users accidentally scrambling production values.